 40. Apricots – Carbohydrates: 3,9 grams in 1 apricot.
 Enjoy apricots as a quick bite, or chop and add to yogurt, oatmeal, and even salad for natural sweetness.

 Foods to avoid the First one is pretty easy to guess – the sweets and candies since they are the largest source of all the unhealthy carbohydrates

 Sweetened beverages – cola, soda, juice and so on.

 Bread and Refined grains – rice, wheat, barley – all have quite a lot of carbohydrates.

-High Carbohydrate fruits like – mango, dates.
+High Carbohydrate fruits like – mango and dates.
 Bananas etc.